operasoftware/devopera/blog/_posts/2009-04-06-opera-india-university-tour.md

 authors:
 - bruce-lawson
 tags:
-- India
-- HTML5
-- Standards
+- india
-- bruce
+- html5
-- shwetank
+- standards
-- university tour
+- university
-- blog
 layout: article
 ---
 <p>Lasting nearly a month, from Rajasthan to Karnataka, Tamil Nadu to the Ghats of Varanasi, Shwetank and Bruce travelled spreading the message about Open Web Standards.</p> <p>The students who attended were from various streams of study like mathematics, management, and even humanities (we even got a few professionals and some PhD students).
 However, most were graduate and undergraduate engineering students, particularly computer engineering.</p>